Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 Here’s an overview of these tools; I’ll discuss them in more detail in a future post.

-Mobile Device Management and Mobile Application Management
+Mobile Device Management (MDM) and Mobile Application Management (MAM)

 Working from mobile devices is an essential part of the modern workplace.
-The OneDrive app is quite excellent and offers many advantages for your employees, allowing them to access their work, personal and SharePoint files on the go.
+The OneDrive app is quite excellent and offers many advantages for your employees, allowing them to access their work, personal, and SharePoint files on the go.

-OneDrive: now a viable collaboration tool
+OneDrive: Now a viable collaboration tool

 OneDrive has come from a dark place.
 I won’t get into the details, but suffice it to say that there was a time when I advised clients against using OneDrive.
 Those days are finally behind us.